ShawnDelaineBellazanJr/universal-builder/docs/sk-frequency-router.md

 3. **Performance report**: Generates a detailed report of router performance
 4. **Benchmark comparison**: Compares against the keyword-based approach
 5. **Data visualization**: Provides visual insights into performance metrics
+6. **Interactive dashboard**: Creates a comprehensive HTML report of all metrics

 Run the tests using: